domphan/HomiesBlog/README.md

 * Express backend written in Typescript
 * PostgreSQL database with TypeORM
 * React-Redux with Material-UI
-* AWS Cloudfront and S3 for image storage and CDN
+* AWS Cloudfront and S3 for image storage and CDN w/ image resizing on the fly with a Lambda function